 A future within medicine?

-If the contract were to go through, and it looks as though it may go ahead anyway, a large number of people would start looking for options abroad, withdraw from full time work, switch to private care or quit medicine altogether.
-Spaces would no doubt be filled by more candidates from EU countries (provided we stay in the EU.
+If the contract were to go through, and it looks as though it may certainly go ahead anyway, a large number of people would start looking for options abroad, withdraw from full time work, switch to private care or quit medicine altogether.
+Spaces would no doubt be filled by more candidates from EU countries – provided we stay in the EU.

-When I was on a GP placement recently I saw an elderly lady that had come in for a follow up appointment but was mostly seeking consolation for the third year anniversary of the death of her granddaughter.
-The doctor was not a personal friend but she was able to confide in him and reveal a vulnerability that would not have been the privilege of any other stranger.
+When I was on a GP placement recently, I saw an elderly lady that had come in for a follow up appointment but was mostly seeking consolation for the third year anniversary of the death of her granddaughter.
+The doctor was not a personal friend but this lady was able to confide in him and reveal a vulnerability that would not have been the privilege of any other stranger.
 Despite the time pressures GPs face they always find time for such emotional needs, untreatable by conventional medicine.
 In fact my consultant himself had lost his own daughter to terminal illness and so they spent just a few short minutes empathising with each others grief, whilst contemplating the unfairness of life.
 I was moved by what I witnessed but as is so often the case, also made to feel incredibly grateful for everything I take for granted, including my own health and that of those closest to me.

 There aren’t many jobs that can touch you so deeply on a weekly basis and there’s often an associated guilt that comes with just contemplating alternative options – ‘so you don’t want to save lives and help people any more?’… However I have to admit that this is not a confident vision that I have for the rest of my life.
-Like many people, I don’t want to be working for an organisation that treats me as another expendable cog in a wheel, under a contract that discriminates against women in 2016 and within a stagnant environment devoid of useful change or innovative ideas that can be successfully carried through the tide of red tape and bureaucracy.
+Like many people, I don’t want to be working for an organisation that treats me as just another expendable cog in a wheel, under a contract that discriminates against women in 2016 and within a stagnant environment devoid of useful change or innovative ideas that can be successfully carried through the tide of red tape and bureaucracy.